How to Write a Winning Sales Proposal In 2023

 1. Personalize the buyer experience

-2 out of 3 buyers are influenced by the quality and customization of your sales materials, and a quarter of them will only accept personalized materials.
+Two out of three buyers are influenced by the quality and customization of your sales materials, and a quarter of them will only accept personalized materials.
 (SaaS Buyer Experience Study, 2021)

-In our webinar poll, 80% of participants said they are personalizing their sales proposals, although 76% said it’s a manual process— typically searching/replacing or manually typing in data.
+In our webinar poll, 80% of participants said they are personalizing their sales proposals, although 76% said it’s a manual process— typically searching and replacing or manually typing in data.